Savage Rifts Framework And Race List

 Necromancer: A hero who respects the dead, conversing with them easily and asking permission before using their corpses.
 They can gradually create potent armies of skeletons, zombies, and mummies.
 (B&B, p.
 12)

-Nega-Psychic: A psychic whose real power is "weaponized disbelief," able to shrug off and shut down pretty much any arcane power.
+Nega-Psychic: A psionic whose real power is "weaponized disbelief," able to shrug off and shut down pretty much any arcane power.
+The CS calls this a "Nullifier" and has a training program to help latent psis develop these abilities.
 (A&M, p.
 14)

 Operator*: A wheelman who starts with a vehicle and the skills needed to operate and fix it (along with most anything else).
 (TLPG, p.
 44)

 Power Armor Ace*: Warrior in a battlesuit.
-Not quite as powerful as the Glitter Boy (above), but faster and with more experience.
+Not quite as powerful as the Glitter Boy (above), but more experienced and often with a more versatile loadout.
 (TLPG, p.
 44)

-Psi-Druid*: A psychic variant of the Shaman, whose connection to nature is often more personal than religious.
+Psi-Druid*: A psychic attuned to flora and fauna, whose connection to nature is often more personal than religious.
+For more traditional druids, see the magical Barbarian Eco-Wizard (above) or religious Shaman (below).
 (A&M, p.
 22)

 Psi-Operator*: A technopath who can interface with electronics and create psionic gadgets.
 See also the Techno-Wizard, below.
 (TLPG, p.
 45)